+T.G.
+Robertazzi\

-Mequanint A. Moges, Thomas G. Robertazzi Department of Electrical and Computer Engineering Stony Brook University Stony Brook, NY 11794 e-mail: (mmoges,tom)@ece.sunysb.edu
+Department of Electrical and Computer Engineering, Stony Brook University, Stony Brook, NY 11794, Tel.
+631-632 8412, Fax.
+631-632 8494

-Abstract -
+Abstract

 In this paper the equivalence between various divisible load-scheduling policies and continuous time Markov chains is demonstrated.
-The problem is to show optimal divisible load schedules for various network topologies have Markov chain analogs.
-This paper is a continuation of our initial short paper [1] that introduced this unification between divisible load theory and Markov chain models for the first time.
-A detailed analytical analysis of linear daisy chains and single and two level tree networks is presented in this paper.
-While most of the Markov chains are one dimensional in topology, the labeling of transitions is different from the usual practice in queueing theory.
+This provides a basic unification of both data parallel divisible load scheduling and Markov chain models for the first time in 16 years of research.
+Such equivalence is demonstrated for divisible scheduling on linear daisy chains and single and two level tree networks.